 5.9 to 1.0.
 We reference our ratio of consolidated net debt to Credit Facility Adjusted EBITDA and our ratio of consolidated senior secured net debt to Credit Facility Adjusted EBITDA because such ratios are calculated in accordance with our Credit Facilities and used to determine our compliance with certain covenants in our Credit Facilities, tested each quarter on the basis of the preceding four quarters.
 For example, we are permitted to prepay debt and make distributions on account of equity up to a certain amount under our Term Loan due 2028 if our ratio of consolidated net debt to Credit Facility Adjusted EBITDA for the prior four quarters as of the quarterly test is not greater than 4.90 to 1.0 and our ratio of consolidated senior secured net debt to Credit Facility Adjusted EBITDA for such period is not greater than 3.60 to 1.0.
-Additionally, our ratio of consolidated senior secured net debt to Credit Facility Adjusted EBITDA is measured once per year following the completion of our annual Consolidated Financial Statements and determines what percentage of our excess cash flow (as defined in our Term Loan due 2028) we are required to apply for the repayment of principal on our Term Loan due 2028, ranging from 50% of excess cash flow for ratios in excess of 2.50x to 0% of excess cash flow for ratios of less than 2.00x.
-Accordingly, we believe that our ratio of consolidated net debt to Credit Facility Adjusted EBITDA are material to an investor's understanding of our financial condition and liquidity.
+Additionally, our ratio of consolidated senior secured net debt to Credit Facility Adjusted EBITDA is measured once per year following the completion of our annual Consolidated Financial Statements and determines what percentage of our excess cash flow (as defined in our Term Loan due 2028) we are required to apply for the repayment of principal on our Term Loan due 2028, ranging from 50% of excess cash flow for ratios in excess of 2.50x to 0% of excess cash flow for ratios of consolidated net debt to Credit Facility Adjusted EBITDA and our ratio of consolidated senior secured net debt to BITDA and our ratio of consolidated senior secured to apply for the repayment of principal on our Term Loan due 2028, we believe that our ratio of consolidated net debt to Credit Facility Adjusted EBITDA and our ratio of consolidated senior secured net debt to Credit Gredit Facility Adjusted EBITDA and our ratio of consolidated senior secured net debt to Credit facility Adjusted for ratios of less than 2.00x.
+Accordingly, we believe that our ratio of consolidated net debt to Credit Facility Adjusted EBITDA and our ratio of consolidated senior secured net debt to Credit Facility Adjusted EBITDA a